 - You have a family history of glaucoma.

-- You're African American and 50 or older.
+- You’re African American and age 50 or older.

-- In a hospital outpatient setting, you also pay a copayment.
+Hospital outpatient setting, you also pay a Copayment.

 To find out how much your test, item, or service will cost, talk to your doctor or health care provider.
 The specific amount you’ll owe may depend on several things, like:

 - Where you get your test, item, or service

 Your doctor or other health care provider may recommend you get services more often than Medicare covers.
 Or, they may recommend services that Medicare doesn’t cover.
 If this happens, you may have to pay some or all of the costs.
 Ask questions so you understand why your doctor is recommending certain services and whether Medicare will pay for them.